MehmetMHY/algorithm-challenges/README.md

 ## Table of Context:
 - <ins>C Programs:</ins>
-  - About: Some scripts/projects I made using the C/C++ programming lanaguage
+  - About: Some scripts/projects I made using the C/C++ programming language

 - <ins>Jumping Jims Encore:</ins>
   - About: Its an interesting graph problem.
 To see all the details, please view: Jumping-Jims-Encore-Problem/README.md